 PHIL 340 Moral Philosophy (3 sem. hrs.)
 The problem of determining standards of right and wrong as well as the problem of determining what is of value in itself.
 The moral theories of prominent philosophers, both ancient and modern, are examined.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): 3 sem. hrs. of philosophy (PHIL 106 or 210 are recommended).
 (3-0 or 3-0) PHIL 350 Symbolic Logic (3 sem. hrs.)
 A study of the propositional calculus, quantification theory, the theory of definite descriptions, and other topics in modern symbolic logic.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): PHIL 103 or instructor's consent.
 (3-0 or 3-0) PHIL 370 Aesthetics (3 sem. hrs.)
-An analysis of the aesthetic experience arising from our response to visual art, architecture, music, and literature.
-Topics discussed include the nature of beauty, theories of art, and the question of objective standards of evaluation of art objects and nature.
+This course doesn't merely explore different questions about the nature, value, and meaning of beauty, artworks, and aesthetic experience; its primary goal is to assist students in developing lifestyles that embody the values, pleasures, and risks of moving through the God's creation with deep aesthetic attention coupled to an expansive imagination.
 NB: Not offered every year.
 See department chair.

 Cross-listed: SAMC 370.

 Prerequisite(s): Third or fourth year standing or 3 sem. hrs. of philosophy or instructor's consent.
 (3-0 or 3-0) PHIL 380 Philosophy of Science (3 sem. hrs.)
 An examination of some of the central philosophical issues raised by science.
 Topics include scientific method, explanations and laws in science, scientific progress, confirmation, and the structure of scientific theories.
 NB: Not offered every year.
 See department chair.

 Prerequisite(s): Third or fourth year standing or PHIL 103 or instructor's consent.
 (3-0 or 3-0) PHIL 383 Reason and Belief in God (3 sem. hrs.)
 A survey of central issues arising from the question, Is belief in God rational?
 Topics include arguments concerning the existence of God, religious pluralism, natural science and religious belief, religious language, and critiques of natural theology from Kierkegaard and Reformed Epistemology.
 Cross-listed: RELS 383.